MDMA Drug Screen (Urine)

 Certain prescription and OTC medicines may also give a positive test result.
 These

 include pseudoephedrine and certain antidepressants.
-Tell your provider if you are
+Tell your healthcare provider

 One disadvantage to urine drug tests is that people have found ways to cheat the test.